Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 This left Lady Margaret with a problem England's elites have yet to solve.
 How much tax can you realistically raise from subsistence-level incomes in an economy run by the elite for the elite?

-One possibility is that Lady Margaret did solve that problem.
-And her solution may be the real reason Wild Hunt folklore tells of hunts for female demons or innocent women.
+Her solution may be the real reason Wild Hunt folklore speaks so paradoxically of hunts for both female demons and innocent women.

 Did England's best reputation management team 'lose' Collyweston Palace in the hope Lady Margaret's 'thing' didn't go mainstream?

-And a photo to prove it.
 Because hunters don't just love trophies.
-They love to be seen with trophies:
+They love to be photographed with trophies:

-He wants his.
+He wants his photo.
 And hers.
 Source: Westworld

 Unfortunately, hunting parks produce so many trophies - decomposing, smelly trophies - that most of them have to be quickly converted into marketable value-adds.
 Into food for banquets.
 Into leather.
 Into souvenirs.
 And into games to amuse hunting park guests after dark.